 - Belts tight?

 - All grounds in the correct location and properly connected to clean bare metal

 - Distributor “stabbed” correctly? (if applicable)

 - Heater is on and set to “hot”

 Fill the radiator with as much distilled water/coolant mix as possible (50/50 mix).
 We prefer to use a “burp funnel” or “Spill-Free Funnel” for this, as it helps to eliminate the mess and makes it easier to keep track of how much coolant actually made it into the cooling system.
 DO NOT PUT THE RADIATOR CAP ON!
 IT IS NOT FULL, I PROMISE!
 If you are using a Spill Proof Funnel, leave it on and move to the next step.

 Get the ratchet and socket off the crank pulley bolt and let’s prime the oil pump!

 Carb Trucks: Either pinch or cap the fuel supply hose just before the fuel pump and remove the coil wire.
-Now crank the engine until the oil light turns off or the gauge reads “normal”, if you have a gauge.
+Now crank the engine until the oil light turns off or the gauge reads “normal” if you have a gauge.
 This should take about 30 seconds.
-Once the engine has built proper oil pressure you can reconnect fuel supply and reinstall the coil wire.
+Once the engine has built proper oil pressure, you can reconnect the fuel supply and reinstall the coil wire.